BosenSD/cse15l-lab-reports/index.md

   **Absolute Path:** `C:\Users\Bosen\OneDrive`

   **Result Explanation:** `cd` stands for "changing directory" which is used switch working directory given a path.
-If we input `cd` with a path as argument, it does not generate an output, but take an absolute path or a legitimate relative path and bring us to the corresponding working directory.
+If we input `cd` with a path for a directory as argument, it does not generate an output, but take an absolute path or a legitimate relative path and bring us to the corresponding working directory.

   **Does this run into error?** No, it does not run into error.